mpv-player/mpv-build/README.rst

 and libass easier. ffmpeg and libass get special treatment, because they are essential, and distribution packages are often too old or too broken.

-If you are running Mac OSX and using homebrew we provide homebrew-mpv_, an up to date formula that compiles mpv with sensible dependencies and defaults for OSX.

 Generic Instructions
 ====================